 Other countries, such as Africa or Asia-Pacific, produce coffees with bold flavors that pack a punch.

-Brazilian coffee is much more well-rounded, and is often used in blends to balance the flavors of these bolder coffees.
+Coffee from Brasil is much more well-rounded, and is often used in blends to balance the flavors of these bolder coffees.

 Unfortunately, working conditions aren’t always great for coffee farmers.
 Some workers are even treated like slaves.
 Big brands, such as Nestle, struggle to ensure that all the coffee they buy and sell are sourced ethically.